 MOVIE: Forrest Gump

 MUSIC: Classic rock, alternative, blues...
 It’s all good.
 Bruce Springsteen, CCR, and Stevie Nicks are among my favorites.

-FOOD: Gastropubs, Diners, Drive-Ins and Dives -- discoveries that are off the beaten path and turning out rockin’ good grub.
+FOOD: Gastropubs, Diners, Drive-Ins and Dives -- places off the beaten path turning out good grub.

 CITY: San Francisco